 Family Medical Records (cont.)

-Can't My Records Be Obtained From My Family Doctor?
+Can't a Patient's Records Be Obtained From His or Her Family Doctor?

-- Emergencies can happen at any time -- day, night, weekend, and holidays -- and your personal doctor may not available all the time.
+- Emergencies can happen at any time -- day, night, weekend, and holidays -- and one's personal doctor may not available all the time.

 - A medical release form has to be authorized by the patient individually or by patient representative for another doctor, a specialist, or a facility to receive this information.
-This process is time-consuming, and it may take weeks; it is usually associated with out-of-pocket administrative cost.
+This process is time-consuming, and it may take days or even weeks; it is usually associated with out-of-pocket administrative cost.

 - A patient may see multiple physicians for different health conditions, and it could take the family doctor some time to receive all the medical information from the consulting physicians.